suhasmaddali/suhasmaddali/README.md

 &emsp;&emsp; [🚙Car Prices Prediction](https://github.com/suhasmaddali/Car-Prices-Prediction) - In this machine learning project, the prices of cars would be predicted based on features such as horsepower (HP), Mileage, Make and other features.
 Most of the project contains visualizations followed by machine learning and deep learning algorithm predictions.

 &emsp;&emsp; [🏦Predicting Loan Default Using Machine Learning](https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning) - It is important for banks to give loans to customers based on whether they would be able to repay the loan or not.
 Sometimes, banks end up giving loans to people and end up not getting paid back the money along with interest.
-Machine Learning could be used in order to determine whether loan must be given to a person based on a set of factors that are important for the machine learning predictions.
+Machine Learning could be used in order to determine whether loan must be given to a person, and this would help the financial institutions and banks in saving money respectively.